 While understandably a more indirect method of boosting sales, shipment notifications are another fantastic way to not only increase site traffic, but also to increase overall customer experience.

 Why haven’t we seen this more often you might ask?

 Simply put, prior to website push notifications, the only companies that were able to send shipment push notifications were those that had a mobile app.
 Therefore the only companies that would do this were large retailers such as Amazon.

 However, with the birth of website push notifications – these type of notifications can now be integrated into any website without too much effort!
-No mobile apps required.
+No mobile app required.

 And with Aimtell’s extended integrations – this is often all completely ready from the start.
 All you need to do is tweak the message you want and hit activate.

-So, there you have it.
-Four great ways to use website push notifications to drive back visitors and boost sales.
+So there you have it!
+Five great ways to use website push notifications to drive back visitors and boost sales.

 Understandably, some of these techniques may seem a bit advanced if you aren’t familiar with website push notifications yet, but don’t have that frighten you.
-Web push notifications are a fantastic new re-engagement tool for all websites and you can get started with just the basics within minutes at Aimtell.com.
+Web push notifications are a fantastic way to retarget your audience and boost ecommerce sales.